 We love to receive pitches, but here are some things you need to know first:

 1. We are, above all, ethical in the way we approach and report stories.
 That means we avoid conflicts of interest, we’re fair and strive always for accuracy, and we don’t accept gifts or freebies from the people and institutions about whom we’re writing.
-We fact-check stories exhaustively, so writers should be prepared to submit a list of sources and source material with their stories.

-7. Payment is agreed to in the assignment phase.
+8. Payment is agreed to in the assignment phase.
 We have kill fees, meaning if we can’t/won’t/don’t run the story, for any reason, the writer will receive no more than 25 percent of the initial assignment fee.

 9. Do not submit completed stories.
 A quick summary of your idea, along with your suggested sources and approach is preferred.

 10. Do not submit large images via email.
 Please use a service such as WeTransfer.